NvdB31/nuxt-editable/README.md

 ## Features

 - Live edit your Nuxt site
-- Works with any content by defining your own schemas
+- Works with any content by defining your own schemas.
-- Bring your own database – works with any CMS or API.
+- Bring your own data – integrates with any database or headless CMS.
-- Hig

 ## Quick Setup